 This month’s edition of Culturally Inclined focuses on Tribeca syllabic abbreviation from Triangle Below Canal Street.
 Tribeca’s physical boundaries are in the shape of a trapezoid: to the south lies the Financial District (Fidi), to the east Chinatown and Civic Center, to the west the Hudson River, to the north Soho/Hudson Square.
 The Tribeca Historic Districts (sometimes listed as Tribeca West Historic District, Tribeca East Historic District, Tribeca South Historic District, and Tribeca North Historic District) were designated between 1991 and 1992 with a district extension designated in 2002.
 The Tribeca Historic Districts are largely residential areas, but its Belgian Block street and historic buildings are a reminder of its industrial days.

 During the 17th and 18th Century Tribeca was marshland.
-In the mid 1600’s the property became Calk Farm (see map of Calk Hook denoting the farm) and in the mid 1700’s part of the property was sold and became Rutgers Farm and then was sold again and became Lispenard Farm.
+In the mid-1600s the property became Chalk Farm (see a map of Calk Hook denoting the farm) and in the mid-1700s, part of the property was sold and became Rutgers Farm and then was sold again and became Lispenard Farm.
 The triangular Tribeca Park was part of the Lispenard Swamp drained in the 1700s.

 At that time, Broadway is a wide road that ends at what looks like an upright mailbox flag.
 The “flag staff” was a short road to Anthony Rutgers’ farm (one of them), and the square “flag” was a small patch of high ground surrounded by marsh.
 The land was granted to Rutgers by King George II, and it was just west of a 70 acre-wide fresh water pond called the Collect.
 On the other side of the Collect (where the heart of today’s Chinatown is located) were slaughterhouses, butchers and tanners (the people who prepared hides)…In 1730 Anthony Rutgers, who already owned the land west of the Collect, including the “Kolchhook,” petitioned for a grant of the swamp and pond, which was given him, in 1733, on condition that he drain off the swamp within a year’s time.
 This was accomplished so successfully that the tanners about the pond complained that the water was lowered so as to interfere with their supply, and Rutgers was ordered to close up the drain for thirty feet from the Collect.
 The swamp lands were, however, drained and turned into meadows.

-Tribeca was referred to as the “Lower West Side” and “Washington Market” in the early 1800’s as the “Grid” laid out the streets as the population was booming.
+Tribeca was referred to as the “Lower West Side” and “Washington Market” in the early 1800s as the “Grid” laid out the streets as the population was booming.
 The Washington Market was the largest produce market in the country and the epicenter of an international agricultural supply chain reaching from small farmers the world over to consumers all over the northeast.
-With increased shipping along the Hudson River Harbor followed by IRT Broadway (Subway 1 train) Tribeca was transformed the area into a commercial center.
+With increased shipping along the Hudson River Harbor followed by IRT Broadway (Subway 1 train), Tribeca has transformed the area into a commercial center.
 A group of dairy merchants joined forces in 1872 to better organize pricing and distribution, calling themselves the Butter and Egg Exchange.
 The group’s former headquarters at 2-6 Harrison Street, later the New York Mercantile Exchange, an example of Romanesque Revival architecture and this store-and-loft design.
 The advent of automobiles spurred the construction of The Holland Tunnel, a national landmark and the first mechanically ventilated underwater vehicular tunnel in the world connecting Manhattan with New Jersey.
-In the early 1960’s the economy shifted.
-The Washington Market moved northward to the Bronx, the above ground railway was demolished, the piers were crumbling and the shipping businesses suffered with the decline of exports.
+In the early 1960s the economy shifted.
+The Washington Market moved northward to the Bronx, the above-ground railway was demolished, the piers were crumbling and the shipping businesses suffered from the decline of exports.
 As commercial buildings closed and abandoned the artists moved into the neighborhood.

 Cast Iron History

 The longest pier in Hudson River Park is Pier 25.
-There you will find the LILAC, a historic steamship built in 1933 for the US Lighthouse service, docks on the north side of Pier 25 open to the public for ship tours and viewing exhibits from 4-7pm Thursdays and 2-7pm Saturdays and Sundays.
+There you will find the LILAC, a historic steamship built-in 1933 for the US Lighthouse Service, docks on the north side of Pier 25 open to the public for ship tours, and viewing exhibits from 4-7 pm Thursdays and 2-7 pm Saturdays and Sundays.
 The playgrounds at Pier 25 are under renovation and will be ready for their unveiling in time for summer.
-In addition, Pier 25 has an 18-hole minature golf course and snack bar, sand volleyball court, docks where boats and historic ships bearth.
+In addition, Pier 25 has an 18-hole miniature golf course and snack bar, sand volleyball court, docks where boats and historic ships berth.

 Tribeca’s Hydroponic Underground